timmckague/timandvictoria/src/pages/blog/2019-02-07-learn-how-not-to-use-a-portuguese-door.md

 …

 I think to myself, maybe he doesn’t speak English after all.
-What does x-ray paper have to do with anything?
+What does x-ray paper have to do with this?
 Come to think of it, I don’t even know what x-ray paper is…

 “I don’t think I have any?
 Why?”

-“With it we can open the door” He sees I’m confused, so elaborates in Portuguese, throwing some charades in to help get the point across.
+“With it we can open the door.”
+He sees I’m confused, so elaborates in Portuguese, throwing some charades in to help get the point across.
 I now hate charades… the person who invented this game was obviously not freezing and locked outside their apartment.

 “Come, I’ll show you the door” I say to my new friend Francesco.

 As we walk up the stairs he keeps trying to explain this x-ray paper.
 On attempt three his explanation finally gets through to me and I'm transported back in time to the days of yore.
 Back to the days of young Tim trying to learn to play tennis.
 To get into neighbourhood tennis courts without a key I would straighten out the brim of my hat and slide it between the door and the door frame right where the latch was.
 With some effort and persistence it was possible to force the latch open without a key.

-If that doesn’t make sense, the important point is that all door latches have a curved side which allows you to pull doors shut without turning the door knob while having a flat side to prevent the door from being opened, unless the door knob is turned.
-If the door opens into the apartment that means the curved side of latch is facing outside which means that a thin rigid material can be used to slide it back into the door.
-This door is fit much tighter within the door frame than the tennis court gate doors so a hat won’t work, but a thin plastic sheet of x-ray paper might just do that trick! _Genius! _
+If that doesn’t make sense, the important point is that all door latches have a curved side which allows you to pull doors shut without turning the door knob while having a flat side to prevent the door from being pushed open, unless the door knob is turned.
+If the door opens into the apartment that means the curved side of latch is facing outside which in turn means that a thin rigid material can be used to slide it back into the door, all from outside the apartment with a key!
+This door fits much tighter within the frame than the tennis court gate doors so a hat won’t work, but a thin plastic sheet of x-ray paper might just do the trick! _Genius! _

-It took some time but using his "x-ray paper" idea Francesco is able to open the door and we're back inside in our apartment feeling warm.
+It took some time but using his "x-ray paper" idea Francesco is able to open the door and we're back inside in our apartment feeling warm and very relieved.
 Just like that the situation has turned from completely hopeless to resolved!

 The day was definitely different…